-Piero Mancinelli, R&D Director for Trelleborg’s agricultural and forestry tires, says: “Today, precision farming technologies are in use across over five percent of all cultivated land and this figure is projected to reach 20 percent within the next decade.
+Piero Mancinelli, R&D Director for Trelleborg’s agricultural and forestry tyres, says: “Today, precision farming technologies are in use across over five percent of all cultivated land and this figure is projected to reach 20 percent within the next decade.
 As a result, driverless machines and robots connected with the Internet of Things (IoT) are fast becoming a reality in modern agriculture, helping farmers to produce more, with less.

-“At Trelleborg, we have looked to establish the role of the agricultural tire in the precision farming and the IoT framework, investing significant time and resource to further enhance the potential of these innovative technologies.
+“At Trelleborg, we have looked to establish the role of the agricultural tyre in the precision farming and the IoT framework, investing significant time and resource to further enhance the potential of these innovative technologies.

-Directly integrated on the tire’s rim, the VIP™ system consists of a set of sensors measuring several parameters including load, pressure and temperature along with an electronic central processor controlling a compressor and a valve to adjust the pressure.
+Directly integrated on the tyre’s rim, the VIP™ system consists of a set of sensors measuring several parameters including load, pressure and temperature along with an electronic central processor controlling a compressor and a valve to adjust the pressure.
 The VIP™ system automatically senses whether the machine is in the field or on the road and modifies pressure accordingly, inflating on the road or deflating in the field.

-The system also detects when, on the same axle, the load on the right tire is different from the load on the left tire.
+The system also detects when, on the same axle, the load on the right tyre is different from the load on the left tyre.
 Giving a huge advantage on slopes, where the VIP™ system can set two different pressures according to data received, maximum safety is ensured along with high flotation, a constant footprint, excellent handling and low soil compaction.
 All of this contributes to better efficiency and productivity for the farmer.